-The “Dissident Networks Project” (DISSINET), based at Masaryk University, is a research initiative exploring dissident religious cultures in medieval Europe from the perspective of social network analysis and geographic information science.
-It uses computational methods to shed new light on the social microstructure and spatiality of medieval dissident Christianities and, by extension, on medieval social networks, the functioning of covert networks, and the emergence of religion from local interactions.
+The “Dissident Networks Project” (DISSINET) hosted at Masaryk University’s Centre for the Digital Research of Religion, is a research initiative exploring dissident religious cultures in medieval Europe from the perspective of social network analysis and geographic information science.
+It uses computational methods to shed new light on the social microstructure and spatiality of medieval dissident Christianities, on inquisitorial trials and records and, by extension, on medieval social networks, the functioning of covert networks, and the emergence of religion from local interactions.

-The DISSINET project covers various dissident religious cultures in Occitania from the 1230s to the 1320s; Lombardy and Tuscany from the 1240s to the 1300s; and England from the 15th to the 16th centuries, such as Cathars, Waldensians, Guglielmites, Beguins, Fraticelli, and Lollards.
+The DISSINET project covers various dissident religious cultures in Languedoc from the 1170s to the 1320s; Lombardy and Tuscany from the 1230s to the 1300s; and England from the 15th to the 16th centuries, such as Cathars, Waldensians, Guglielmites, Beguins, Fraticelli, and Lollards.

 For the years 2019-2023, the project is funded by an EXPRO (“Projects of Excellence”) grant from the Czech Science Foundation (project No. GX19-26975X “Dissident Religious Cultures in Medieval Europe from the Perspective of Social Network Analysis and Geographic Information Systems”).
 We gratefully acknowledge this financial support.